hanjinliu/cylindra/docs/extern/imod.md

 ## Import Lines as Splines from IMOD

-:material-arrow-right-thin-circle-outline: API: [`ui.FileMenu.IMOD.read_splines`][cylindra.ext.imod.menu.IMOD.read_splines]
+:material-arrow-right-thin-circle-outline: API: [`ui.FileMenu.IMOD.load_splines`][cylindra.ext.imod.menu.IMOD.load_splines]

-:material-arrow-right-thin-circle-outline: GUI: `File > IMOD > Read splines`
+:material-arrow-right-thin-circle-outline: GUI: `File > IMOD > Load splines`

 In IMOD, you can create segmented lines with such as `3dmod` viewer and save as a `.mod` file.
 The lines can be imported as splines in `cylindra`.